AndroidPillars/SQL/README.md

 -- Single Line Comment
 ```

+## Data Types

+- Boolean (True or False)
+- Character (char - Fixed Length, varchar - Maximum Legth and text)
+- Numeric (Integer and Floating point Number)
+- Temporal (date, time, timestamp and interval)
+- UUID (Universally Unique Identifier) - which is essentially an algorithmically unique code in order to make sure you have an unique identifier for a Particular row.
+- Array - Stores an Array of strings, numbers, etc..
+- JSON
+- Hstore key-value pair
+- Special types such as Network Address and Geometric Data.

 ## SELECT

 - SELECT is the most common statement used to retrieve informations from a Table.